YR72dpi/SecuredWhisker/README.md

 ## ChangeLog

-## [1.3.1] - 2025-10-10
+## [1.3.2] - 2025-10-15

 ### Added

-- (UI) Spinne loader
-- Disconnection button
+- Add friends by qr code

 ### Changed

-- Check JWT token by GET method
-- Contacts list line height (to 44px)
+- Make existing qr code scanner as componenet
+- Switch button instead of a checkbox to choose whether messages will be saved
+- Message box style
+- New menu

 ### Fixed

-- Decrypt saved message on all browser
+-

 ---